-Compensatory damages are intended to compensate an individual for losses related to the mold exposure, in this case.
-Examples of compensatory damages include medical bills, physical or psychological therapy, current and future loss of wages, emotional pain, suffering and distress.
+Compensatory damages are intended to compensate an individual for losses related to mold exposure, in this case.
+Examples of compensatory damages include medical bills, physical or psychological therapy, current and future loss of wages, emotional pain, suffering, and distress.

 Punitive damages are those which exceed compensatory damages in an effort to punish the responsible party.

 If mold is detected, you must properly protect yourself during the removal process.
-Failure to take proper precautions can increase the changes of contaminating additional areas, spreading mold, and breathing in high concentrations.
+Failure to take proper precautions can increase the chances of contaminating additional areas, spreading mold, and breathing in high concentrations.

 If you or a loved one have been exposed to toxic mold and developed a health condition as a result of your exposure, the experienced mold attorneys at Wilson Kehoe Winingham are here to help.
 We understand the complications of premises liability lawsuits.
 Put your trust in our team to guide you through every step of the process.
 Contact a member of our team today for a no-obligation case evaluation.